openedx/edx-platform/lms/djangoapps/grades/docs/decisions/0001-gradebook-api.rst

 #. **The read (GET) API**

    a.
-The read API supports either fetching subsection scores for a single user, by `username`, or fetching
+The read API supports either fetching subsection scores for a single user via ``?username=my-user-name``,
-      a paginated result of subsection grade data for all enrollees in the requested course.
+      where we look up a user by their exact ``username`` value; via ``?username_contains=name-substring`` where we do a case-insensitive substring query for a user, or fetching a paginated result of subsection grade data for all enrollees in the requested course.

    b.
 We will use the data schema required by the EE's front-end implementation.
 This will allow us to port
       over much of EE's front-end code with only minor modifications.
 Note that there are some fields specified